-Information for clinical student applicants for 2019 - Applications are now CLOSED
+Information for clinical student applicants for 2020 - Applications have now CLOSED

 The CRUK Cambridge Centre is a dynamic collaboration of academic researchers, clinicians, and the pharmaceutical and biotech industries based in the Cambridge area.
 We combine world-class science and technology with excellent patient care to pioneer new ways to prevent, detect and treat cancer.
 By working together across different disciplines, we are breaking down the barriers between the laboratory and the clinic, enabling patients to benefit from the latest innovations in cancer science.

 More than 600 laboratory researchers and physicians are united through a 12 programme structure that brings together investigators working on: Aerodigestive, Breast, Haematological, Brain, Ovarian, Paediatric, Pancreatic and Urological cancers.
 An additional four programmes focus on: ‘Advanced Cancer Imaging’ to promote our world-leading expertise in laboratory and clinical imaging research; ‘Cell and Molecular Biology’, to engage our colleagues working in all aspects of biology relevant to cancer; ‘Early Detection’ to support this special area of research emphasis in our CRUK Major Centre; and ‘Onco-Innovation’ to provide a collaboration point for our colleagues in the pharmaceutical industry (e.g., AstraZeneca, Medimmune) as well as members from University departments in the physical sciences.

 This extensive research effort is supported by a state-of-the-art research environment that includes:

 - World-class research facilities for basic and clinical research

 - Nationally and internationally recognised centres of excellence – the Cambridge Centre is one of only two CRUK Major Centres, and Cambridge is hub for Early Detection and Precision Medicine.